Joinville: Culture

-Joinville is famous for its strong German-influenced culture.
-The city retains many aspects of German culture, in its architecture, in the local dishes, parties and in the way of life of its inhabitants.

 Joinville is the host city of the Festival de Dança de Joinville (Joinville Dance Festival) which is the world's largest dance event, held every year during the month of July.
 Joinville is the only city outside of Moscow to have a school of the Bolshoi Ballet, the renowned Russian Ballet Company.
 The city is home to a Catholic bishop, several Lutheran churches (one of the largest communities in Brazil), a Botanical Garden and a Zoo.
 Parks, and several beaches are less than an hour's drive away from the city.
 Joinville is also home to several museums including the "MUBI" bicycle museum.

-The Royal Palace, built in the mid-19th century, nowadays is a designated National Museum of Immigration History, specifically detailing the struggle and hardship German immigrants went through on their journey to Brazil in the 1800s.
-It has furniture and costumes dating back to the mid-19th century.

-International Dance Festival

-Every year since 1982, Joinville's Dance Festival gathers in the city thousands of professional dancers and viewers from all over the world.
-The festival always takes place in the second half of July.
-The 11 days of presentations attract around 50 thousand people to Centreventos Cau Hansen, making it one of the largest events of its kind in the world.
-Joinville's Dance Festival has even received a mention in the 2005 edition of the Guinness Book of World Records as the world's "largest dance festival".
-There are competitions in seven different categories, from classical ballet to folk dances.
-Squares, shopping centres and many companies take the opportunity to promote other events at the same time, such as courses and talks.

-Industrial tourism

-With a population of over half a million inhabitants and an economy based mainly on industry, Joinville has become the largest city in State of Santa Catarina.